We just reached 30,000 articles on this wiki! 🥳

 Sound Code: 0x83

-This is Gigalopolis Zone from the Master System version with a few differences.
+This song is Gigalopolis Zone from the Master System version.
+It is in a lower pitch here.

 Game Gear Master System